 Our reporting currency is the euro.
-We historically have not had, and do not expect in the future to have, material amounts of cash inflows or outflows that are denominated in currencies other than the euro, with the exception of interest and principal payments on the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes (as defined and described in note 13).
+We historically have not had, and do not expect in the future to have, material amounts of cash inflows or outflows that are denominated in currencies other than the euro, with the exception of interest and principal payments on the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes (each as defined and described in note 13).
 Accordingly, these interest and principal payments represent our only material foreign currency risk.
-In accordance with our and Liberty Global's risk management policies, we have entered into cross-currency swaps to synthetically convert the interest and principal payments due under the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes into euros throughout the term of such notes.
+In accordance with our and Liberty Global's risk management policies, we have entered into cross-currency swaps to synthetically convert the interest and principal payments due under the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes and the December 2012 UM Dollar Senior Secured Notes into euros throughout the term of such notes.

-For purposes of demonstrating the sensitivity of (i) the outstanding principal and accrued interest associated with the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes and (ii) the fair value of the related cross-currency swaps to changes in foreign currency exchange rates, we present the changes in these items that would result from a hypothetical instantaneous change in the euro to U.S. dollar foreign currency exchange rate of 10% as of December 31, 2012, holding all other variables constant.
+For purposes of demonstrating the sensitivity of (i) the outstanding principal and accrued interest associated with the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes (each as defined and described in note 13) and (ii) the fair value of the related cross-currency swaps to changes in foreign currency exchange rates, we present the changes in these items that would result from a hypothetical instantaneous change in the euro to U.S. dollar foreign currency exchange rate of 10% as of December 31, 2013, holding all other variables constant.
 This sensitivity analysis assumes that the UM Dollar Senior Secured Exchange Notes and the December 2012 UM Dollar Senior Secured Notes and the related cross-currency swaps were outstanding for the entire year.
 This analysis is presented for illustrative purposes only.
 In practice, market rates rarely change in isolation and are likely to be interdependent.
-The annual impacts of these hypothetical changes in foreign exchange rates are as follows:
+The annual impacts of these hypothetical changes in foreign exchanges in foreign exchanges in foreign isolation.

-Value or relative to ir 10% ncrease d 10% ecrease S Increase (decrease) in foreign currency transaction gains. € 110.6 € (110.6) Decrease (increase) in loss associated with change in fair value of cross-currency swaps (142.9) 142.9 Decrease (increase) in loss from continuing operations before income taxes € (32.3) € 32.3
+Value of relative to i 10% ncrease d 10% ecrease in mi llions Increase (decrease) in foreign currency transaction gains € 105.8 € (105.8) Decrease (increase) in loss associated with change in fair value of cross-currency swaps (134.9) 134.9 Decrease (increase) in loss before income taxes € (29.1) € 29.1